micromata/Baumeister/README.md

 ```

-Seems to be a pretty huge amount of files for such a little project.
+Seems to be a pretty huge amount of files for such a small project.
 So here we go with an explanation.

 ### index.scss
 Our main Sass file is the one which is creating our index.css file.
 This file is just about a few imports.